SebSept/YiiPasswordValidator/README.md

 Use to the [_fullapp_ branch](https://github.com/SebSept/YiiPasswordValidator/tree/fullapp) to fork (include phpunit's unit tests)

-## Todo

-- Add a 'max' parameter to avoid using another rule for attribute length.

 ## Licences

 This code is published under the [Creative Commons Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0) licence](http://creativecommons.org/licenses/by-sa/3.0/deed).